 After salaries, premises are usually a business’s biggest overhead so it’s important to make the right choice.
 Here’s what you need to know when deciding on your business premises.

 Do I really need business premises?

-Depending on the nature of your business you may not need work premises – instead you may be able to use your home.
+Depending on the nature of your business you may not need work premises – instead you may be able to run your business from home or opt for a coworking space.
 Obviously, this isn’t going to be possible if you live in a flat and your business is engineering or vehicle repair, but there are many situations where working from home is the most flexible and cost effective option.
 For example:

 If your business mainly involves working on your own with a computer and a phone, you may be able to accommodate this in a spare bedroom, or a garden building.
 When you need to meet customers or clients you could hire space in one of the many business hubs that are springing up all around the country.

 If you have a garage or other outbuilding, subject to planning permission, you may be able convert this to an office, or a small workshop, or a storage facility – e.g. for stock for a mail order business.

 Be aware that if you do opt to run your business from home you still need to have proper insurance and permissions.
 Permission could be required from your:

 local council – e.g. if you’re going to get lots of customers or deliveries, you want to advertise outside your home or if you need a licence to run your business

 How do I search for business premises?

 Here are some of the ways you can track-down suitable premises.